michabbb/sdk-ebay-rest-marketing/docs/Api/PromotionSummaryReportApi.md

-This method generates a report that summarizes the seller's promotions for the specified eBay marketplace.
-The report returns information on <code>RUNNING</code>, <code>PAUSED</code>, and <code>ENDED</code> promotions (deleted reports are not returned) and summarizes the seller's campaign performance for all promotions on a given site.  <br><br>For information about summary reports, see <a href=\"/api-docs/sell/static/marketing/pm-summary-report.html\">Reading the item promotion Summary report</a>.
+<span class=\"tablenote\"><b>Note:</b> As of July 8th 2024, <i>promotions</i> are now being referred to as <i>discounts</i> on Seller Hub and eBay help pages.
+Sell Marketing API documentation has been updated to reflect this product name change, but note that no API interface changes have been made.</span><br>This method generates a report that summarizes the seller's discounts for the specified eBay marketplace.
+The report returns information on <code>RUNNING</code>, <code>PAUSED</code>, and <code>ENDED</code> discounts (deleted reports are not returned) and summarizes the seller's campaign performance for all discounts on a given site.  <br><br>For information about summary reports, see <a href=\"/api-docs/sell/static/marketing/pm-summary-report.html\">Reading the item discount Summary report</a>.

 ### Example